 6) Ditch the Doghouse

-Avoid leaving your dog alone outside for long period of time in the height of summer.
+Avoid leaving your dog alone outside for a long time in the height of summer.
 When you do let them outside, ditch the doghouse.
 While plenty of shade is important, trees are better than doghouses.
-Trees allow air flow, while doghouses can actually trap the heat and make it worse.
+Trees allow airflow, while doghouses can trap the heat and make it worse.
 If you don’t have any trees in your yard, you can buy a patio umbrella to help them keep cool when outside.

 7) Never Leave Your Dog Alone in the Car

 Just don’t do it.
 No, not even if you think it’ll only be a few minutes.
 Even if it doesn’t feel that hot outside, even if you’ve cracked the windows, even if you’re parked in the shade, temperatures inside a parked car can soar.
 On an 85-degree day, it can reach 102 F within 10 minutes… with a window cracked.
 If you have to run out, leave your pup at home, or go somewhere that they can tag along.

 Unfortunately, your dog can’t tell you when they’re burning up, so watch for these signs of heatstroke on hot summer days:

 - Trouble breathing

 If you see any of these signs, get your dog to the vet ASAP.

 9) Take Extra Care of At-Risk Dogs